danBhentschel/techio-linq-background/markdowns/03_ExtensionMethods/01_extension_intro.md

 The name of the class isn't important, nor is the name of the method.
 The important elements are:
  - The class and method must both be `static`
- - The first parameter to the method must be of the type that is being extended
+ - The first parameter to the method must be of the type that is being extended (`int` in this example)
  - The first parameter to the method must be prefaced with the keyword `this`

 ### Calling an extension method